 Chief Medical Officer, Baystate Medical Center

-Doug Salvador leads the Department of Healthcare Quality at Baystate Health to improve healthcare value.
-He has a leadership role in bundled payments initiatives, medical management, and the patient safety program.
-He oversees the infection control department and medical staff services.
-Using his training in medicine, engineering, and epidemiology, Dr. Salvador is focused on the redesign of healthcare delivery systems, diagnostic error, undergraduate and postgraduate education of quality and safety, and fostering a culture of patient safety.
+Doug Salvador leads the Department of Healthcare Quality at Baystate Health.
+He collaborates with colleagues throughout the system to promote a learning health system, develops strategy for quality and patient safety, and coordinates health care for the community.
+Using his training in medicine, engineering, and epidemiology, Dr. Salvador is focused on the redesign of health care delivery systems, diagnostic error, undergraduate and postgraduate education of quality and safety, and fostering a culture of patient safety.

-A graduate of the Johns Hopkins University (Biomedical Engineering) and Johns Hopkins University School of Medicine, Dr. Salvador trained in infectious diseases at the Beth Israel Deaconess Medical Center in Boston.
-He practiced as a hospital epidemiologist after receiving a Masters in Public Health degree from the Harvard School of Public Health.
-His post-graduate training includes Patient Safety Officer Training from the Institute for Healthcare Improvement and service on the board of examiners for the Baldridge National Quality Program.
-He is an IHI faculty member and teaches in the Patient Safety Executive Development Course.
+A graduate of the Johns Hopkins University (biomedical engineering) and Johns Hopkins University School of Medicine, Dr. Salvador trained in infectious diseases at the Beth Israel Deaconess Medical Center in Boston.
+He practiced as a hospital epidemiologist after receiving a master of public health degree from the Harvard School of Public Health.
+His post-graduate training includes Patient Safety Officer Training from the Institute for Healthcare Improvement and service on the board of examiners for the Baldrige National Quality Program.

 President, Baystate Medical Center